Male Call: Characters and story

 To launch Male Call two weeks later, Caniff introduced a new character, Miss Lace, a sexy, sophisticated, dark-haired woman who mixed with the American G.I.'s (seldom officers) at various locales.
 The strip was a gag-a-week series aimed at boosting the morale of servicemen and was oriented towards mild humor and pin-up art.
 Though Miss Lace was often featured, she was not in every strip, and many strips featured one-off gags about an aspect of military life in which only military personnel are seen.
 Given its reading demographic, the content of Male Call was somewhat racier than was permitted in mainstream civilian publications.
 Nevertheless, the strip still had to pass muster with military censors.

-Miss Lace was the certainly the most well-remembered aspect of Male Call, and she does appear in a little over half the strips.
+Miss Lace was certainly the most well-remembered aspect of Male Call, and she does appear in a little over half the strips.
 A statuesque brunette with a penchant for wearing elegant but decidedly revealing clothing, Miss Lace was a definite male fantasy figure who was seemingly well-off and respectable, but was also unattached and accommodating.
 She believed it her duty to improve morale and thus consorted freely with American G.I.'s, all of whom she called "General", regardless of rank.
 Though Miss Lace would fend off the advances of those who were too forward—sometimes with a formidable punch in the face—she could be friendly and even somewhat forward herself with G.I.s who approached her with respect, and she never lacked for male attention.
 One strip describes Miss Lace as "sorta every G.I.'s chick ... you might run into her on a pass into town almost anywhere ...
 Darwin, Belfast, Algiers, Kunming, Boston, Fort Worth, Seattle, Kodiak, Indianapolis ... wherever you hope to have a good time."